-Welcome to the free Online Study Guide for The War Between the States: America's Uncivil War.
-Our goal in this section is to provide to home schoolers and Christian and other private schoolers the most comprehensive and factually-accurate resource available anywhere on this topic.
+The purpose of the Study Guide for The War Between the States: America's Uncivil War, is to provide to home schoolers and Christian and other private schoolers the most comprehensive and factually-accurate resource available anywhere on this topic.
 All 38 of the book's chapters have their own multi-faceted study sections, which include chapter summaries, key identification terms, completion questions, timeline exercises, essay topics, further recommended resources, suggested projects and activities, and quizzes.
 The book also includes tests for various chapter groupings, and answer keys for all the objective-style questions.

-So . . . enjoy this unique resource, and please feel free to e-mail your comments and suggestions to email@example.com.
+So . . . enjoy this unique resource, and please feel free to e-mail your comments and suggestions to .

 One of the greatest religious awakenings in American history occurred not only during the war, but within its warring armies.
 The War Between the States: America’s Uncivil War devotes an entire chapter, and parts of several others, to this sweeping phenomenon.